 - View snaps to origin.
 The geometry file can jump to the origin if you save before adding features.
 (WORKAROUND: Fortunately this is another easy fix; scroll to the “paperspace” paragraph here for the steps.)

 - Save As.
-If you use “save as” to make a backup copy or new version of your project, RAS Mapper will not retain the projection or preserve terrain associations.
+If you use “save as” to make a backup copy or new version of your project, RAS Mapper generally won’t retain the projection or preserve terrain and land use associations.
 (WORKAROUND: If you want to back up files or save a copy in which everything appears the same, you’ll need to copy and paste the entire folder, then delete what you don’t need.)

 - Remnant Geometry.
 Sometimes after you open a different project without closing HEC-RAS first, your previous project will still be there when you open the geometry – This can be embarrassing if you open a project for a client, and their competitor’s project suddenly pops up on the screen!
 (WORKAROUND: Always close HEC-RAS completely before opening another project if you want to avoid this possibility!)

 - Cache Errors.
 Some errors, including certain versions of the 157 code error, simply can’t be resolved with changes to your model geometry, flow, or plan files.
-(WORKAROUND: 1) Save the project, 2) Close and re-open HEC-RAS, 3) Re-run the plan.)
-I assume this is a cache issue; if HEC-RAS could automatically clear the cache when plans are run, maybe some of these errors would disappear.
+(WORKAROUND: 1.
+Save the project, 2.
+Close and re-open HEC-RAS, 3.
+Re-run the plan.)
+This seems to solve 90% of the errors, which I assume is a cache issue; if HEC-RAS could automatically clear the cache when plans are run, maybe some of these errors would disappear.
 It may seem obvious to pick the lowest-hanging fruit on the troubleshooting tree by taking this approach, but if you try to solve things any other way and stop short of exiting the program entirely, you can spend hours troubleshooting errors that you’ll never actually be able to solve! …I’ve done that myself… and when I finally tried restarting HEC-RAS and my model ran just fine with no other changes, I felt a bit like this guy:

 - Depth-varying roughness.
 Models with significant shallow water areas and high depth variability can have massive uncertainties associated with roughness values.
 (WORKAROUND: As far as I’m aware, there’s no real workaround to this limitation, other than iteratively looking at depth results, adjusting roughness values to correspond to the most representative depths for your model, and re-running.)

 - Infiltration.
 Direct rainfall models would greatly benefit from the ability to enter initial and continuing losses, particularly if spatially varying loss rates could be entered within each 2D Flow Area.
-(WORKAROUND: Supposedly this is coming in the next version; in the meantime, you can partially get around this limitation by entering rainfall excess only, with infiltration removed manually, but keep in mind that areas with ponded/concentrated flow would react differently with that approach.)
+(WORKAROUND: This is reportedly coming in the next version; in the meantime, you can partially get around this limitation by entering rainfall excess only, with infiltration removed manually, but keep in mind that areas with ponded/concentrated flow will react differently from dry areas in models that incorporate infiltration, yielding different total runoff volumes between the two approaches.)

 - Spatially varying precipitation.
 It would be helpful to be able to assign spatially varying precipitation values.
 (WORKAROUND: Also supposedly coming in the next version; in the meantime, you could create a set of linked 2D Areas, and assign different rainfall patterns for each to simulate the directional movement of a rainfall event through a catchment.)